 My passion for wine grew out of a TV profile of the cricket commentator and wine lover John Arlott.
 Jancis Robinson’s wonderful and ground-breaking ‘Wine Programme’ broadcast in the early 1980s was also an inspiration.
 I bought my first wine in 1983 – three bottles of Château Haut-Marbuzet 1978 from the original ‘Bottoms Up’ chain.
 I spent my first wages in 1986 not on a stereo, an obvious choice as a sales assistant in the ‘Sound & Video’ department of Boots the Chemist [I would have got staff discount] but on a case of Château Les Ormes de Pez ‘82 [£79] and later Vieux Château Certan ‘82 [£192].
 Both were purchased just as I started tucking into Robert Parker’s first seminal book on Bordeaux [I’m honest enough to hold my hand up here], thumbing through the dog-eared copy in the local WH Smiths.

-For the last year or so I’ve been working as a lecturer at Falmouth University at the School of Film & Television.
+For the two years I’ve been working as a lecturer at Falmouth University at the School of Film & Television.
 It’s an exciting department to work in.
 The students and teaching staff are great and the kit and tech facilities are wonderful.
 Filmmaking is very much like winemaking.
 You harvest the material and make the most you can of it.
 The best documentary films are made in the field, like wine, though they can be saved [and made] in the edit too, unlike wines.
 If you want to see some of the docs I’ve worked on then take a peek here:

 In the mid 1990s I took a break from TV and did a winemaking stint for Hugh Ryman down in the Languedoc.
 I also did a wonderfully enjoyable vintage with James Halliday at Coldstream Hills in the Yarra Valley in Australia.
 Halliday is such a great man.
 He was wonderfully generous with his own cellar during the vintage.
 After another spell back in telly, in 2000 I took six months off with my wife Altina and lived in friends Annie and Chris Dodds’ large and ramshackle house in village high in the Languedoc.
 There we made twelve barrels of Faugères [60% Syrah/40% Grenache] in the local co-op with my mate Olivier Hickman.
 We sold this to friends, family and a pallet to Weaver’s of Nottingham.
 Olivier now runs a wine tours business in the Rhône: www.wine-uncovered.com